 Known best by the common name traveler’s palm, this fan-shaped broadleaf evergreen isn’t actually a true palm, but a member of the Strelitziaceae family aka White Bird of Paradise.

-Other common names are traveler’s tree and east-west palm (in the US, the common names may have the alternate spelling of travellers palm or traveller’s tree).
+Other common names are traveler’s tree and east-west palm (in the US, the common names may have the alternate spelling of traveler’s palm or traveler’s tree).

 The names refer to its use by travelers as a source of fresh water, who gather rainwater from the leaf bases and bracts.

 As its scientific name suggests, this tree hails from the rainforests of Madagascar.
 There are four subspecies, which are generally referred to in botanical circles by the local names.

 - Bemavo is the largest and most natively common variety.

 - Hiranirana is found wherever breaks in the rainforest occur.

 - Malama is the rarest of the four